borislav-rakic/COBOL-Tutorial-PLP/README.md

 # Setting up COBOL
 This document will explain how to install the GnuCOBOL compiler on macOS, Linux, and Windows, and how to set up Visual Studio Code for COBOL coding.

+## emp_file.dat
+Make sure to download this file and put it right next to your COBOL program during the tutorial (if you decide to code along).

 ## macOS
 Make sure you have a C compiler installed by running the following command: